Z-150/Z-150/README.md

 Hello!
 I am a vocational high school student from Indonesia 🇮🇩 who is very interested in software development, web technology exploration, and Linux system configuration.

 - 🔭 **Do:** Rest api 4 downloader ready on: <button><a href="https://github.com/z-150/rest4api">click here</a></button>.
-- 🌱 **learning:** Script bot in WhatsApp and Telegram & optimasi configuration Ubuntu.
+- 🌱 **learning:** Script bot in WhatsApp and Telegram & configuration Ubuntu.
 ---

 ### 🪄 MySkills